EU urges Serbia to mend Kosovo ties, criticises Turkey

 BRUSSELS The European Commission said on Wednesday Serbia was not ready to start accession talks with the EU because of its tensions with Kosovo, and criticised Turkey for its human rights record and insufficient reforms.

-In its annual report on countries lining up to join the EU, the EU executive said Belgrade also had to do more to reform its justice system and protect the independence of its central bank.
+In its annual report on countries lining up to join the EU, the EU executive said Belgrade also had to make more effort to reform its justice system and protect the independence of its central bank.

 Serbia won the coveted status of EU candidate in March but needs the Commission's green light to start actual talks, in a process likely to take years.